sql-machine-learning/zeppelin-sqlflow/Writing a New SQLFlow Interpreter.md

+# How to write a new SQLFlow Interpreter

 ## 1. What is Apache Zeppelin Interprer

 **Apache Zeppelin Interpreter** is a language backend.
 For example to use sqlflow code in Zeppelin, you need a **sqlflow** interpreter.
 We integrate the open source machine learning tool SQLFlow of Ant Group into the web-based notebook tool Apache Zeppelin, so as to expand the interpreter language supported by Zeppelin.